daajoe/mccompetition.org/2026/mc_description.md

 # Model Counting Competition 2026

-The competition will be co-located with the competitions at [SAT 2026](https://satisfiability.org/SAT26/).
+The competition was co-located with the competitions at [SAT 2026](https://satisfiability.org/SAT26/).
 <br><br>

 [//]: # (<!--)